The Immature

 The Immature (Immaturi) is a 2011 Italian comedy film directed by Paolo Genovese.
 The film was a commercial success, grossing over 19 million dollars at the Italian box office.
 It was nominated for three David di Donatello and for four Nastri d'Argento Awards.

 A sequel, The Immature: The Trip, was released in 2012.

 Plot summary

-A group of young guys meet again them after so many years of their separation from the classes of the high school classic.
+A group of forty-somethings meet again after many years; they had been classmates in high school (liceo classico), and haven't met since.
 Each of them has a family, or still lives the anxiety of teenagers, trying to get by in life.
-But one day the young people discover the news that the examination made by them at the end of high school is not valid for bureaucratic complications.
-They will have to go back to school as students to retake the exam, so that the degrees and diplomas who have taken are permanently valid.
-During the summer study, the protagonists have the chance to relive the passions of the past, which now only teenagers can remember and try.
+One day they receive the news that their final exams have been invalidated for bureaucratic complications.
+They will have to go back to school as students to retake the exams, if they want their degrees and diplomas to be still valid.
+The protagonists organize study sessions during the summer, during which they have the chance to relive the passions of the past, which now only teenagers can remember and try.